Things to do

-Île de Ré is France’s favourite holiday island – a 30km-long flat strip of land with photogenic villages, old ports and sandy beaches – is small enough to cycle round, or to explore on horseback.
-Long the holiday haven of affluent Parisiens, this dreamy, golden hued island can be found a half-hour drive from La Rochelle.
+Île de Ré always in season! Île de Ré is France’s favourite holiday island – a 30km-long flat strip of land with photogenic villages, old ports and sandy beaches – is small enough to cycle round, or to explore on horseback.
+Long the holiday haven of affluent Parisiens, this dreamy, golden-hued island can be found a half-hour drive from La Rochelle.
 Perfect if you’re looking to rediscover life’s simple pleasures.

-CYCLING The island has been cunningly criss-crossed with cycling paths and most of the roads are quiet.
+The island has been cunningly crisscrossed with cycling paths and most of the roads are quiet.
 Hire bikes and glide between the harbours and beaches, past vineyards and old forts, ruined abbeys, and down lanes toppling with roses, honeysuckle and bright hollyhocks.

 Cycle down to the beach at Plage des Gollandières.
 Set up camp here for a couple of hours, or, if you don’t like sand in your baguette, have lunch at l’Océan, a stylish hotel in Le Bois Plage, with a good fish restaurant.